How to Cook Swiss Chard

 Step 2: Cook The Onions and Chard Stems

 Because the stems are high in cellulose you will need to cook them longer than the greens.
 I love to add flavor and sweetness by cooking the stems with chopped sweet onion.
 (PHOTO 2) They cook at about the same rate and the onion really balances the bitter flavors of the chard.
-I also add in the garlic and seasonings at this point to help bloom their flavors.
+I also add in the fresh garlic and seasonings at this point to help bloom their flavors.

 Step 3: Add Chard Greens, Cover and Wilt